Satyamkumarai/NISBXtreme-2020/README.md

 ## Overview :
 This repository contains the questions and solutions to the problems asked during NISBXtreme on 24th August 2020.
-Sameple scripts used to generate the test cases are also included in some of the folders.
+Sample scripts used to generate the test cases are also included in some of the folders.
 <br><br>

 ## Folder structure :